Intranasal Medications for acute pain:

 Editorial note: This is yet another of many trials both in the pain literature and the epilepsy literature (many featured throughout this web site) demonstrating faster onset of therapeutic levels and higher bioavailability of drug when given via the nasal mucosa as opposed to via the buccal mucosa.
 It seems apparent that if time of onset and patient compliance are an issue – the nasal routes is preferred.

 Moodie et al note that intranasal ketorolac (30 mg)given postoperatively results in reduced need for opiate rescue medication, less tachycardia and fewer fevers.
 It was well tolerated and might be considered as a method of ketorolac delivery in appropriate clinical situations.
+Other authors confirm the effectiveness of IN ketorolac.
+It is now available as a prescription prepackaged drug.

 Several well designed randomized controlled trials exist that demonstrate intranasal opiates are clinically equivalent to intravenous morphine and superior to intramuscular morphine for the management of acutely painful conditions in children.